LF2L/smart-collector-sipy/README.md

-# Smart Collector Sigfox version
+# Smart Collector - LoPy4 Sigfox version

 This project aims to create an open source smart collector.
-The objective of collector is to communicate the weight of its content.
+The objective of the collector is to collect plastic x=waste in the perspective to valorize it into a circular enconomy.
+The main function of the collector is to communicate the weight of its content.

 ## Features of the devices
 * Measure the weight of its content
 * Measure the state of the battery
 * Send the information to sigfox backend
-* Tare weight
+* Tare weight the empty collector before being filled

 ## Working principle
 To have further hint about how the prgram of the device work, activity diagrams are available [here](doc/img/ActivityDiagrams.md).